sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-debug-scriptcontext.md

 We all know that if the preimage of the hash is inconsistent, the hash value will not match.
 When an assertion failure occurs, we can only see two mismatched hash values, and cannot visually see the difference between the preimages of the two hash values (that is, the `outputs` in the contract and the outputs of the transaction).

-A function `diffOutputs` in DebugFunctions Interface is provided to directly compare the difference between the outputs argument and all the outputs of the transaction bound by `this.to`, which are serialized and hashed to produce `hashOutputs` field of `ScriptContext`.
+A function `diffOutputs` in DebugFunctions Interface is provided to directly compare the difference between the outputs argument and all the outputs of the transaction bound by `this.to`, which are serialized and hashed to produce the `hashOutputs` field of `ScriptContext`.

 Just call `this.debug.diffOutputs(outputs)` in the contract: